OneCity Trust Main Grants Programme 2017/18

 For a these grants, the amount requested should be between £5,000 to £10,000.

-If you have a project idea which requires a smaller amount of funding, please see the box at the end of this briefing sheet, which has information on the OneCity Trust Lord Provost’s Rapid Action Fund.
+If you have a project idea which requires a smaller amount of funding, you may be able to apply via the OneCity Trust – Lord Provost’s Rapid Action Fund.

 OneCity’s focus is on innovative projects and initiatives that effectively address social exclusion through partnership working.
 Wherever possible, OneCity Trust seeks to encourage the active involvement of people in sectors of society that do not normally work together.